nick-fournier/hov-degradation/README.md

 The PeMS database uses strip maps to orient the sensor along the freeway.
 If a strip map image is available for the respective sensors, they may be placed in the `results/strip_maps` folder and will be included in the docx file.

 ### 4. Degradation
-After reviewing the detection results, the lane corrections must be placed into a comma separated value (CSV) file titled: `results\fixed_sensor_labels.csv`.
+After reviewing the detection results, the lane corrections must be placed into a comma separated value (CSV) file titled: `results\fixed_sensors.csv`.
 The contents of the file take the format:

     ```
     ID,      issue,          real_lane